yuho-yuho/gitm_default/README.md

 # gitm_default
-Default version of the Global Ionosphere/Thermosphere Model used by the IT Group at UT Arlington
+Default version of the Global Ionosphere/Thermosphere Model used by the IT Group at UT Arlington.

+GITM has been developed in fortran-90.
+Original code and copyright by University of Michigan.
+Please refer to the paper by Ridley, Deng & Tóth (2006) at https://doi.org/10.1016/j.jastp.2006.01.008.